Metaphile/Ping/README.md

 # Ping

-Ping is a single-player version of the classic video game, Pong.
+Ping is a single-player variation of the classic video game, Pong.

 ![Ping screenshot](/screenshot.png?raw=true)